kuty007/Ex1/README.md

 - 1.2) create a variable that will eventually will be the id of the allocated elevator for this call and call it chosen_elv

 - 1.3)  create a variable that hold max int value and call it min_time

-- 2) call for delete_busy function to clear done calls time
+- 2.1) call for delete_busy function to clear done calls time

-- 3)  assign into variable free_elv  the value from unbusy_elv function
+- 3.1)  assign into variable free_elv  the value from unbusy_elv function
-- 3.1) if  free_elv !=-1:
+- 3.2) if  free_elv !=-1:

 		allocate  free_elv to this call
 		add to call for the free_elvr call list add the finish time for this call to free_elv  busy_time list

-- 4) else iif  free_elv == -1:
+- 4.1) else if  free_elv == -1:
-- 4.1)loop on all elevators on the building
+- 4.2)loop on all elevators on the building
-- 4.2) create a variable temp
+- 4.3) create a variable temp

 temp = the difference between the last call the elevator handling to the time of the new call+ the time that will take to this elevator to complete this call

-- 4.3) if temp< min_time:
+- 4.4) if temp< min_time:

 		min_time =temp
 		chosen_elv = building.elevators[i]

-- 5)after we finish the loop
+- 5.1)after we finish the loop
-- 5.1)allocate chosen_elv to this call
+- 5.2)allocate chosen_elv to this call
 add to call for the chosen_elvcall list add the finish time for this call to chosen_elv  busy_time list
+- 6.1)repeat for all calls

  #done!#